sandipsahoo2k2/my/articles/engineering/ds/max_subarray_sum.md

 Cause in that case sum of all numbers in the entire array is the answer.
 Which means the arrays must have some negative numbers too and if it has some -ve numbers then We use Kadane algorithm.

+You may watch this video version of this article [here](https://youtu.be/uJml2MrBCg8)

 Its very very simple, in this approach use a running sum and

 * if running sum is less than zero then reset the currentSum = 0